 - Phone conversation notes

-Like any good cake mix, raw content will save you a few steps.
+Like any good cake mix, ready-made content will save you a few steps.
 No research, extensive writing or idea brainstorming required.
-Just add a couple of ingredients, let it “bake” and polish it off with a few toppings.
+Just add a couple of ingredients, let it “bake” and polish it off with a few toppings, i.e. your expertise and value for your readers.

 You’ll serve content like a pro and no one will know it wasn’t made from scratch.